andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 Control".
 He created the iRobot company and the Roomba vacuum cleaner along these principles --- and it worked.

-It is therefore not surprising that Rich and Rodney have butted heads on the role of increased computation power for the development of AI.
-Although I was surprised at Rod for his polemic tone and some mischaracterisations of Rich's arguments.
-I think that Rich and Rod both take clear positions with strong examples, my main contention would be that Rod discounts using learning and search to improve learning itself and so misses the deeper implications of Rich's position.
+It is therefore not surprising that Sutton and Brooks have butted heads on the role of increased computation power for the development of AI.
+Although I was surprised at Brooks for his polemic tone and some mischaracterisations of Sutton's arguments.
+I think that Sutton and Brooks both take clear positions with strong examples, my main contention would be that Brooks discounts using learning and search to improve learning itself and so misses the deeper implications of Sutton's position.

 I'm going to try and summarise both their positions in a few sentences, but you should definitely read both essays especially because they are so short.

-Rich (approx.): learning and search always outperform hand-crafted solutions given enough compute.
+Rich Sutton (approx.): learning and search always outperform hand-crafted solutions given enough compute.

-Rodney (approx.): No, human ingenuity is actually responsible for progress in AI.
+Rodney Brooks (approx.): No, human ingenuity is actually responsible for progress in AI.
 We can't just solve problems by throwing more compute at them.